MicrosoftEdge/MSEdgeExplainers/VersionHistory/explainer.md

 1. Should history be stored as a dictionary instead of a collection?
 2. Alternative formats for storing version data?
-3. Are there titles other than "Version History" that would be preferrable?
+3. Are there titles other than "Version History" that should be preferred?

 ## Privacy Considerations